Full-waveform earthquake source inversion using simulation-based inference: Discussion

 \section{Discussion}

 We have found that across both synthetic and real source inversions, Gaussian-likelihood approaches with various covariance parametrisations are inherently limited for full-waveform moment tensor inversions.
 Failure to model autocorrelations caused by non-stationary, frequency-specific noise appears to lead to significantly overconfident posteriors.
 Some prior work has constructed more complex parametrisations of the covariance matrix $\hat{\mathbf{C}}$ by fitting tapered sinusoids to the autocorrelation structure \citep{Musta2016}.
-However, a more general approach to empirically modelling a Gaussian covariance is challenging due to the practical difficulties in estimating Gaussian auto-covariances of time series from limited samples \citep{wu2012covariance}.
-Both these approaches may be hamstrung by the strong non-stationarity of the frequency content and amplitude of seismic noise.
+More generic empirical modelling of the Gaussian covariance is challenging due to the practical difficulties in estimating Gaussian auto-covariances of time series from limited samples \citep{wu2012covariance}.
+Transdimensional inference, which jointly inverts the noise and model parameters hierarchically, could also be explored for seismic source inversion for better estimates of the noise model \citep{sambridge2006trans, sambridge2013transdimensional}.
+However, all these approaches may be hamstrung by the strong non-stationarity of the frequency content and amplitude of seismic noise, as well as potential inherent non-Gaussianity.
 These factors suggest that wholesale empirical modelling of the likelihood, as performed by SBI, is highly desirable in the full-waveform inversion context.
 Additionally, further work could explore how these results vary under different frequency ranges.
 For instance, shorter period seismic waveforms close to the microseismic noise band may be noisier but more stationary than for the wave periods considered in this study \citep{peterson1993observations}.
 This could potentially lead to differences in the performance of standard Gaussian likelihood-based techniques.

 We successfully applied our SBI scheme to a 10-parameter source-location and moment tensor inversion for two real events near the Azores and Madeira, and explored the differences between SBI and a Gaussian likelihood approach.
 This demonstrated how our application can be naturally adapted to admit priors over the model parameters.
 In future work, constraints on the non-double-couple and volumetric component of the moment tensor, or physically realistic priors as in \citet{Tape2015, Stahler2016_a, Stahler2016_b} could be explored.
 Significant improvements to the likelihood model, as provided by SBI, can lead to differing MAP estimates and much broader uncertainties.
 These findings, especially the underestimation of uncertainties observed in Gaussian likelihood-based inversions, should be considered when interpreting previous results presenting moment tensor solutions that seem inconsistent with the regional tectonic setting or geological context.